henriquesimoes/humpback/solutions/README.md

 Moreover, we will create [Docker volumes][docker-volumes] to map some directories inside the container to the machine filesystem.
-This is interesting to avoid copying too much data (~25K images) inside the container.
-We will do the same for the source code and checkpoints that will be create when training.
+This is interesting to avoid copying too much data (~25K images) to the container.
+We will do the same for the source code and checkpoints created in training.
 Since the source code is mapped, you **should not** switch branches when the code is in fact running.

-Putting those altogether and assuming you execute the command at the repository root, the resulting command looks like this
+Putting all this together and assuming you execute the command at the repository root, the resulting command looks like this

 ```bash